brainhack-school2020/BHS_project_Jonathan/README.md

 Hi!, I'm a first year PhD student at McGill.
 My BHS project aims to use some of the visualization tools we have learned for displaying functional connectivity results from both MEG and fMRI data.
 I'm planning  to use data from the Human Connectome Project (https://www.humanconnectome.org).
 I would love to hear from other people projects, and if we have similar interests we could team up!
+twitter: @jogaru1818

 ## Project definition

 ### Background

-Although MEG and fMRI are very different signals, they both reflect some aspects of neuronal activity
+-Although MEG and fMRI are very different signals, they both reflect some aspects of neuronal activity

-Functional connectivity assess the statistical dependence between the activity (time-series) of different brain regions
+-Functional connectivity assess the statistical dependence between the activity (time-series) of different brain regions

-After preprocessing the data individually, we can have both modalities in the same coordinate space, parcellate the brain according to a common atlas and extract the MEG and fMRI time-series of each brain region.
+-After preprocessing the data individually, we can have both modalities in the same coordinate space, parcellate the brain according to a common atlas and extract the MEG and fMRI time-series of each brain region.

-Once we have condensed the data from our two modalities into two matrices ([N ROIs x N MEG_timepoints] and [N ROIs x N fMRI_timepoints] we could develop some tools to compute connectivity measures and visualize the results from both modalities in parallel!
+-Once we have condensed the data from our two modalities into two matrices ([N ROIs x N MEG_timepoints] and [N ROIs x N fMRI_timepoints] we could develop some tools to compute connectivity measures and visualize the results from both modalities in parallel!

 ### Tools